Undergraduate Courses

 ASTR 120 -- Introductory Astrophysics - Solar System (3 credits)

-Pre- or corequisite: MATH 115.
+Pre- or corequisite: MATH 140.
 Not open to students who have completed ASTR 100 or ASTR 101.
 Credit will be granted for only one of the following: ASTR 100 or ASTR 101 or ASTR 120.
 For students majoring in astronomy or with a strong interest in science.
 Topics include development of astronomy, planetary orbits, electromagnetic radiation, telescopes as well as constituents and origin of the solar system (planets, satellites, comets, asteroids, meteoroids, etc.).
-Typically offered in the fall.
+Offered every year in the fall.
+Sample syllabus

 ASTR 121 -- Introductory Astrophysics II - Stars and Beyond (4 credits)

 Three hours of lecture and two hours of laboratory per week.
-Prerequisites: MATH 115 and ASTR 120, or permission of department.
+Prerequisites: MATH 140 and ASTR 120, or permission of department.
 For students majoring in astronomy or with a strong interest in science.
 Includes instrumentation, stellar properties, stellar evolution, structure of the galaxy, other galaxies, large scale structure, Big Bang Theory and future of the universe.
-Typically offered in the spring.
+Offered every year in the spring.
+Sample syllabus

 ASTR 288 -- Special Projects in Astronomy (1-3 credits)